 Alliant is a member-owned credit union that was established in 1935 in Chicago, Illinois.
 With $8.2 billion in assets, it’s the fifth largest credit union in the US and serves over 280,000 customers across the globe.

 Alliant was initially created as a credit union for United Airlines employees but is now open to members of more than 150 organizations and communities around O’Hare International Airport.
-It operates almost entirely online, but still has 11 branches located across eight cities in five states.
+It operates almost entirely online, but has two branches located in Chicago, Illinois.

 Despite its limited branch locations, it offers 24/7 support by phone, online and on the Alliant Mobile Banking App.